oppolla/dual-model-dynamic-scaffold/ARCHITECTURE.md

 The Self-Organizing Virtual Lifeform (SOVL) is an AI framework designed to emulate biologically inspired learning and adaptation.
 It integrates multiple language models via _scaffolded_ secondary language models to produce coherent, contextually accurate outputs while autonomously refining its knowledge through exploration and memory consolidation.
 Sanity is maintained through continuous learning by _freezing_ the base language model, and only training secondary language models.
 The dynamic scaffolded secondary model plugs into the hidden layers of the frozen base language model becomes an ever-evolving free-spirit, it influencing the base model's decisions through _whispering in it's ear_.
 Since the base model is frozen, it remains the rational core of the system while the scaffolded model is free to become whatever it wishes.

-SOVL’s core capabilities include curiosity-driven exploration, dream-inspired memory consolidation, and scaffold-guided generation, orchestrated through a command-line interface (CLI) for precise control.

-This specification details SOVL’s architecture, covering components, workflows, and configuration options.
-It is structured to reflect the system’s operational flow: orchestration, model management, state/memory management, behavioral drivers, processing systems, user interaction, and resource optimization.
+The SOVL's curiosity-driven exploration of its environment, confidence and temperament-based behavioral states, and sleep-inspired memory consolidation mechanisms enables the system to learn autonomously, generate contextually rich responses, and refine its knowledge through question asking and dream-state information processing.
+This specification details SOVL’s architecture, components, and operational workflows.

 ## System Architecture